 Dr Anubhav Gulati is a well known orthopaedic and joint replacement surgeon having worked with various hospitals in Delhi, Gurgaon and abroad.
 Dr Gulati has an experience of more than 17 years as orthopaedic, trauma and joint replacement surgeon.
-He has been extensively trained in all joint replacement surgeries and trauma surgeries like nailing, plating, fixation, poly trauma, multiple fractures etc.
+He has been extensively trained and best in all joint replacement surgeries and trauma surgeries like nailing, plating, fixation, poly trauma, multiple fractures etc.

 Dr Vikas Kathuria